 Looking for a new childcare training course or annual training hours?
-Take our new five clock-hour course Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences.
+Take our five clock-hour course Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences.

 Take this course to learn ways to recognize forms of child abuse, neglect, and other adverse childhood experiences (ACEs) including household dysfunction and exposure to racism, as well as the long-term effects of such experiences.
 Learn the reasons for and results of child abuse and neglect, typical traits of abusive or neglectful parents, the caregiver’s responsibility in reporting it, and ways caregivers can help children who are the victims of child abuse, neglect, and other ACEs.
-And learn specific strategies to strengthen families and reduce risk for children of all ages.
+Learn specific strategies to strengthen families and reduce risk for children of all ages.
 Read a small excerpt from the course here:

 Childcare Training Excerpt: The Benefits of Relaxation